rancher/docs/content/rke/v0.1.x/en/installation/upgrades/_index.md

 [Services]({{< baseurl >}}/rke/v0.1.x/en/config-options/services/) can be upgraded by changing any of the services arguments or `extra_args` and running `rke up` again with the updated configuration file.

 > **Note:** The following arguments, `service_cluster_ip_range` or `cluster_cidr`, cannot be changed as any changes to these arguments will result in a broken cluster.
-Currently, network pods will not be automatically upgraded.
+Currently, network pods are not automatically upgraded.

 ## Add-Ons Upgrades